aidansoares23/city-insight-client/README.md

-# City Insight — Frontend
+# City Insight — Client

 A React SPA for exploring and comparing California cities using objective metrics and community reviews.